qiling9760/sep11-freedom-project-collect-cat-food/plan.md

     - [x] Dog destroy cat food but do not add points nor minus points
   - [ ] When cat touch dog, game end and jump back to home page
 - [ ] Homepage (3/2)(Ellen)
+  - [ ] Title + CSS
   - [ ] A button to start the game
   - [ ] A button to jump to Part 2 of the Cat game
 - [ ] Have all the sprites and background (3/9) (Ellen)
-  - [ ] Change all the sprites from placeholder image to cat image and the sprite names
+  - [ ] Upload and change all the sprites from placeholder image to cat image
+  - [ ] Change all the sprite names and make sure links work
 - [ ] Data transfer from Part 1 to Part 2 (3/16)(All)
-- [ ] Make game look good on all screen size (4/20)
+- [ ] Make game look good on all screen size (4/20) (Ellen)

 #### Beyond MVP

-- [ ] Catnip - Allow the cat to be immune to the dog for 5s
+- [ ] Catnip - Allow the cat to be immune to the dog for 5s (Qilin)
-- [ ] Allow user to change starter cat to the cats they got in Part 2
+- [ ] Allow user to change starter cat to the cats they got in Part 2 (Ellen)
   - [ ] Add a button for change cat in home page
+  - [ ] Change the cat in game when the user select a new cat